+Figure 20.
+Fully assembled HTTS, note the relocation of the 25-pin D-Sub connector bracket on the base.

 Now that the mirror is roughly balanced, you need to check the position of the mirror relative to the surrounding structure.